unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 </ItemGroup>
 ```

-We recommend to add the `UnoIcon` on `base.props` because this file is imported by all head projects, that way, you don't need to add the same configuration on each head project.
+We recommend adding the `UnoIcon` on `base.props` because this file is imported by all head projects, that way, you don't need to add the same configuration on each head project.

 If you want, you can see our sample project [here](https://github.com/unoplatform/uno.resizetizer/blob/main/samples/NewTemplate/Resizetizer.Extensions.Sample.Base/base.props#L16-L18) where this step is configured.